 7. Follow up on collections

-Because following up on client payments can be time-consuming and uncomfortable, many business owners put it off.
+Many business owners put it off because following up on client payments can be time-consuming and uncomfortable.
 Unfortunately, that can lead to writing off certain receivables as bad debt, which may negatively impact your cash flow and profits.

-Instead, try developing an invoicing system that includes consistently following up on delinquent accounts and assigning dedicated personnel to collections.
-Follow-up timing will very much depend on your business, and the typical payment behaviour of your clients.
+Instead, try developing an invoicing system that consistently follows up on delinquent accounts and assigns dedicated personnel to collections.
+Follow-up timing will very much depend on your business and the typical payment behaviour of your clients.

-If, for example, you run a consulting business that regularly issues multiple, large project invoices, you might make a habit of following up on every invoice before its due date to ensure payments will be made on time.
+If, for example, you run a consulting business that regularly issues multiple large project invoices, you might follow up on every invoice before its due date to ensure payments will be made on time.

-- New or high-risk clients: A simple courtesy reminder in advance of the invoice due date can prompt your client’s internal approval process, improving the likelihood that payment will be made by the due date.
-This also gives you the opportunity to confirm the receipt of your bill, and pre-empt any payment disputes.
+• New or high-risk clients: A simple courtesy reminder before the invoice due date can prompt your client’s internal approval process, improving the likelihood that payment will be made by the due date.
+This also allows you to confirm the receipt of your bill and pre-empt any payment disputes.

 Pro Tip: By setting automatic reminders in your accounting software to gently prompt clients about invoices that are coming due or overdue, you won’t have to manually track the status of individual invoices.